-CEGA’s second annual “Cost-ober” series will feature two webinars and a virtual workshop on cost analysis and its important role in impact evaluation research.
-The event is hosted by CEGA’s Cost Transparency Initiative and associated Costing Community of Practice (CCoP).
-Please see below for details on the Cost-ober panels and workshop, and contact Sam Fishman at firstname.lastname@example.org with any questions.
+CEGA’s second annual “Cost-ober” series featured two webinars and a virtual workshop on cost analysis and its important role in impact evaluation research.
+The event was hosted by CEGA’s Cost Transparency Initiative and associated Costing Community of Practice (CCoP).
+Please see below for details on the Cost-ober panels and workshop, and contact Sam Fishman at email@example.com with any questions.

 Panel 1: Cash Benchmarking in Programmatic Evaluation

 8:00 AM – 9:15 AM Pacific Time

 “Cash benchmarking” is a method by which researchers directly compare the effectiveness of a traditional aid program (e.g. a youth livelihoods training program) with cash grants of equivalent value.
 The approach, if done well and in the proper context, can be a useful policy tool for guiding the allocation of scarce resources.
-Panelists Paul Niehaus (CEGA, UCSD), Florence Kondylis (World Bank DIME), Craig McIntosh (CEGA, UCSD), and Joe Amick (USAID) will discuss how, in practical terms, decision-makers can apply the results of cash benchmarking studies in choices about program design, implementation, and scale.
+Panelists Paul Niehaus (CEGA, UCSD), Florence Kondylis (World Bank DIME), Craig McIntosh (CEGA, UCSD), and Joe Amick (USAID) discussed how, in practical terms, decision-makers can apply the results of cash benchmarking studies in choices about program design, implementation, and scale.

 Panel 2: Portfolio Level Costs and Benefits

 9:15 AM – 10:30 AM Pacific Time

 How can we credibly measure the costs and benefits of social programs at the portfolio level?
-This panel will showcase recent efforts by donors and NGOs to measure the costs and benefits of portfolios of innovations, exploring why considering program costs in addition to benefits is so important, and discussing the tradeoffs of different approaches.
-Panelists Ravi Gurumurthy (Nesta, formerly IRC), Milan Thomas (Asian Development Bank), and Nzinga Broussard (Global Innovation Fund) will share their experience and answer audience questions.
+This panel showcased recent efforts by donors and NGOs to measure the costs and benefits of portfolios of innovations, exploring why considering program costs in addition to benefits is so important, and discussing the tradeoffs of different approaches.
+Panelists Ravi Gurumurthy (Nesta, formerly IRC), Milan Thomas (Asian Development Bank), and Nzinga Broussard (Global Innovation Fund) shared their experience and answered audience questions.

 Workshop: Scale, context, and cost: generating testable hypotheses using a real-world cost-efficiency data set